 If you are an adult who didn't complete high school, it's possible to earn your high school diploma online.
-This is a convenient way to take care of this important first step.
+This is a convenient way to take care of this crucial first step.

 2. Consider getting pre-apprenticeship training at a trade school or vocational college

 Increasingly, this step is vital for making you stand out among your competition.
-Learning the basic fundamentals of electrical work is often easier when you aren't yet employed as an apprentice and worried about pleasing your boss.
-Electrician programs at trade schools, technical institutes, and career colleges provide a more comfortable introduction to this trade and can help you gain the foundational expertise that you'll need going forward.
+Learning the fundamentals of electrical work is often more manageable when you aren't yet employed as an apprentice and worried about pleasing your boss.
+Electrician programs at trade schools, technical institutes, and career colleges provide a more comfortable introduction to this trade.
+They can help you gain the foundational expertise you'll need.

 You'll be able to learn about the National Electric Code, workplace safety, electrical theory, and many other things that can give you a head start on other people who may apply for the same apprenticeships.
-Most trade school programs even include hands-on training in addition to regular classroom instruction.
-That way, you'll have solid footing when you pursue the next step of the process.
+Most trade school programs even include hands-on training and regular classroom instruction.
+That way, you'll have a solid footing when you pursue the next step of the process.

 3. Apply for an apprenticeship

 You can get an apprenticeship as an electrician by researching opportunities and applying as soon as you're ready.
 After all, you never know how many other people might be applying for the same apprentice jobs, so it's good to get a jump on them if you can.
 In fact, having a sense of urgency may be one of the most essential aspects of knowing how to become an electrician apprentice.